 Can you make passive income dropshipping?
-Hundreds of people are talking about how they make six-figure passive income dropshipping products online.
+Hundreds of people are talking about how they “make six-figure passive income dropshipping products online.”
 Some are selling a few high-ticket items every month, others are selling hundreds of low-ticket items.
-How much you can actually make depends on profit margins and expenses, which are often overlooked.
+However, how much you actually make depends on profit margins and expenses, which are often overlooked.

 In this article, I would like to explore the advantages, limitations, and solutions to dropshipping products successfully.
 I am a very experienced eCommerce merchant, and a complete beginner to this business model which provides a new perspective on the topic.
 I will give you my personal review of dropshipping, analyse expenses in depth, provide true advantages, limitations and solutions.

 But, before we dive in, I just want to talk about your intentions for wanting to dropship online with some basics of eCommerce.
 Because if you think dropshipping is a way to get rich quick, this may not be for you.

 Listen To This Article Below This is a long article!
 If you would rather listen to it then read it, click on the red play button below to listen to the podcast version.
 It is also available to watch on YouTube in a full playlist.
 Click on the orange button to access the full playlist on YouTube.

 There are many reasons why people (mostly complete beginners to the eCommerce world) want to get started dropshipping.
 But one of the main reasons is because they heard of this incredible opportunity to make passive income on YouTube.